tursodatabase/libsql/rusqlite/README.md

 * `url` implements [`FromSql`](https://docs.rs/rusqlite/~0/rusqlite/types/trait.FromSql.html)
   and [`ToSql`](https://docs.rs/rusqlite/~0/rusqlite/types/trait.ToSql.html) for the `Url` type from the [`url` crate](https://crates.io/crates/url).
-* `bundled` uses a bundled version of sqlite3.
-This is a good option for cases where linking to sqlite3 is complicated, such as Windows.
+* `bundled` uses a bundled version of SQLite.
+This is a good option for cases where linking to SQLite is complicated, such as Windows.
 * `sqlcipher` looks for the SQLCipher library to link against instead of SQLite.
 This feature is mutually exclusive with `bundled`.
 * `hooks` for [Commit, Rollback](http://sqlite.org/c3ref/commit_hook.html) and [Data Change](http://sqlite.org/c3ref/update_hook.html) notification callbacks.
 * `unlock_notify` for [Unlock](https://sqlite.org/unlock_notify.html) notification.